SolidDeath/Programming-basics/JavaScript/Objects/Advanced objects part 2/advanced_obj_2.md

 ### Computed Property Names:

 Now with computed property names in ES6, you can now directly use a variable as your property key in your object literal.
+Additionally, you can derive computed properties from expressions.

 ```
 let propKey = 'foo';

 let obj = {
-  [propKey]: 'Hey'
+  [propKey + 'bar']: 'Hey'
 };

-console.log(obj.foo);  // Hey
+console.log(obj.foobar);  // Hey
 ```

 ### Object methods (`Object.assign()`, `Object.keys()`, `Object.values()`, `Object.entries()`, `hasOwnProperty()`):

 JavaScript provides us with a collection of built-in methods to interact with objects.
+Note that `Object.assign()` only creates a shallow copy of the object, hence, nested objects are copied as references.

 ```
 let obj = { foo: 'bar', x: 42, y: 50 };